WHAT IS THIS AND WHY DO I NEED IT?

 In the mean time, the currently available Pincoder Adapter will allow you to get your testing done right away.
 Each adapter comes preloaded with ALL of the latest Pincoder ROMs, is assembled by hand, and is fully tested before being shipped.

 HOW TO GET ONE: $65 CAD + shipping

 By purchasing this item you agree to allow Pincoder Diagnostics to keep your contact and shipping information (including your email address) for the purposes of notifying you when your item ships.
-By selecting “yes” to “Keep me up to date” you agree to receive updates regarding:
+You will only receive updates regarding: